 15. University of North Carolina at Greensboro

 University of North Carolina at Greensboro’s Master’s in Peace and Conflict Studies program can be completed either online or on campus.
 The program focuses on peace and justice, helping students find sustainable conflict solutions.
-The online program is transitioning to an asyncronous format.
+The online program is transitioning to an asynchronous format.
 Students who graduate from this program move on to careers in mediation, diplomacy, negotiation, and education.

 UNC Greensboro is a respected public research university with excellent online programs.
 This school fosters diversity and inclusion, and it values different points of view, which makes this school a good choice for those who want to study peace and conflict resolution.
 Faculty members here help students turn their raw passion and talent into focused, achievable goals.
 UNC is ranked #1 in North Carolina for social mobility, according to US News and World Report.